tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 Is there any temper evidence/resistance technology used?

-Try connecting to the serial interface if one is available and identify the baudrate.
+Try connecting to the serial interface if one is available and identify the baud rate.
 Find out if there is any shell available through the serial port and whether it is authenticated or not.

 ### Firmware